Bankruptcy Foundations: Chapter 11 Bankruptcy

 As described previously, the plan of reorganization should classify claims for treatment as part of the reorganization.
 The list of creditors should be in the order of their priority.
 This means that secured creditors should be at the top of the list.

 With Chapter 11 bankruptcy, an entire class of creditors is deemed to have accepted the plan if creditors with at least 2/3 in amount and 1/2 of the number of allowed claims in the class accept it.
 In order for the plan to be approved, at least one class of creditors with impaired claims must accept it.

 Creditors with unimpaired claims are assumed to have accepted the plan of reorganization.

 If a class of creditors votes in opposition to the plan, it can still be confirmed if all of the requirements are met.
 This means that the plan must be fair and it doesn’t discriminate against that class of creditors.

 If no creditors file an objection, the court will decide whether all requirements have been met in order to confirm the plan of reorganization.
 The court must find that the plan has complied with the rules of Chapter 11, that it is feasible, and that it has been proposed in good faith.

 Once it has been confirmed, the plan is binding.
 The plan confirms how the debtor’s debts will be treated under the plan.

-What if the Plan is Not Accepted?
+What Will Happen if the Chapter 11 Bankruptcy Plan is Not Accepted?

 At this point, creditors can take action to protect their own interests.